-Allow me to share with you a couple things they do not tell you about traveling:
+Allow me to share a couple of things they do not tell you about traveling:

 - You may end up showering outside in a pool area because the neighborhood you’re staying in unexpectedly lost water and that’s the only place with a little bit left.

 - You may have to lock yourself in a bathroom and lay on the floor because of gunshots that sound like a war outside your window.

 - You may end up looking for a taxi for 2 hours at night after a soccer game and passerby mistake you for a prostitute and make propositions.

 - You may have someone invite you out only to find out later that they planned to kidnap you.

 - You may have to deal with street harassment.

 - You may have to deal with racism.